 Costa Rica Has No Army

 On Dec.
 1, 1948, a large part of the world was still feeling the effects of World War II.
 Costa Rica decided to go another way entirely.
 President José Figueres Ferrer dissolved the army of Costa Rica after winning a civil war.
-The civil war was the bloodiest event in Costa Rican history lasting just 44 horrific days.
-The war was instigated by the rebel party and led by Figueres who claimed that the standing Presidente Otilio Ulate, won by committing fraud.
-After Figueres had taken over the presidency, he abolished the army.
-Some believe he might have done this to avoid the potential of a military coup against him.
+The civil war was lasted all of 44 days which have gone down in history as the most bloody event.
+The battle was initiated by the rebel party and led by Figueres who proclaimed that Presidente Otilio Ulate won the elections by committing fraud.
+One of Figueres’ first actions as newly elected president, was to abolish the army.
+Some believe this action to be simply to prevent a military coup against him.
 Whatever his motives, the government of Costa Rica remains democratic to this day.

 Who Protects The Country?